ovh/docs/pages/public_cloud/public_cloud_network_services/getting-started-06-faq/guide.en-gb.md

 A beta is ongoing to provide integration with Managed Kubernetes Service.
 Please reach out on the [Discord community](https://discord.gg/ovhcloud) on the channel **#beta-lb-for-k8s**

-### Does the Load Balancer account use bandwidth?

-No, it doesn't.

 ### I want to monitor Octavia Load Balancer.
 Is it possible to enable [metrics](https://docs.openstack.org/octavia/latest/user/guides/monitoring.html) automatically on Load Balancer?

-Yes this feature is available since we rolled out Zed version in XXXXX
+Yes this feature is available since we rolled out Zed version in June 2023

 ### How is the redundancy implemented for each type of service plan?
 Are the Amphoras configured in a ACT/STBY mode?